YTasheva/Yuliya-React-Portfolio/README.md

 ### Design

-Portfolio should look "polished" and "professional".
+The portfolio should look "polished" and "professional".
 Here are a few guidelines on what that means:

 * Mobile-first design

-* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
+* Choose a colour palette for your site so it doesn't just look like the default Bootstrap theme or an unstyled HTML site.

-* Make sure the font size is large enough to read and that the colors don't cause eye strain.
+* Make sure the font size is large enough to read and the colours don't cause eye strain.

 ### Base Requirements

 * Technologies that must be used:
   * [ ] React
-  * [ ] Navigation with `React Router`, dynamic rendering, or another third part router
+  * [ ] Navigation with `React Router`, dynamic rendering, or another third-party router
 * Your portfolio **must contain** the following information:
   * [ ] Your name
   * [ ] Links to your: